 Six of Crows is the next series set within the Grishaverse.
 It can be read on its own, and you can even start your Grishaverse reading journey with this duology.
 It is set two years after the end of the Shadow and Bone trilogy, but follows a new set of characters and different plots.

 This is the final series that is set within the Grishaverse – at least for now.
 Bardugo has said that she has plans for more books set within this world.

-While this series can also be read on its own without reading the preceding books, if you choose to so it will contain spoilers for the Six of Crows duology.
-It is not recommended to start reading the Leigh Bardugo books in order with this series.
+While this series can also be read on its own without reading the preceding books, if you choose to do so, it will contain spoilers for the Six of Crows duology.
+For that reason it is not recommended to start reading the Leigh Bardugo books in order with this series.

 In fact, Bardugo’s already started on writing more about Grisha.
 The works listed below include novellas or short stories set within the Grishaverse.
 However, you can read The Language of Thorns without reading any of the previous books.

 - The Language of Thorns: Midnight Tales and Dangerous Magic (2017)

 - The Too-Clever Fox

 - The Witch of Duva

 - Little Knife